bipinKrishnan/ml-recipe-book/translation.md

 )
 ```

-For this task we will be using the [BLEU score](https://en.wikipedia.org/wiki/BLEU) for monitoring the performance of our model.
+We will be using the [BLEU score](https://en.wikipedia.org/wiki/BLEU) for monitoring the performance of our model.
 This is a commonly used metric for translation tasks, high scores imply that the translations made by the model are better compared to the target labels.

-BLEU scores can be calculated using [sacrebleu](https://huggingface.co/metrics/sacrebleu) which can be loaded as shown below,
+BLEU scores can be calculated using [sacrebleu](https://huggingface.co/metrics/sacrebleu) library which can be loaded as shown below,

 ```{note}
 You may have to install the sacrebleu library before loading it.
 This can be done by running ```pip install sacrebleu``` from your terminal.